 What to Do if My Root Canal Tooth Hurts

-Over-the-counter pain medications can provide some relief, but a board-certified dentist should promptly examine a root canal tooth to address pain and inflammation.
+Over-the-counter pain medications can provide temporary relief, but a board-certified dentist should promptly examine the tooth to address pain and inflammation, especially if a tooth with root canal hurts with pressure during chewing or biting.
 If an infection is causing pain under a crown with a root canal, antibiotics and/or retreatment of the sore root canal tooth may be required.
-If root canal pain persists for more than a few weeks, a professional dental examination with X-rays can determine the most appropriate next steps.
+If root canal pain persists for more than a few weeks, a professional dental examination with X-rays can help determine the most appropriate next steps.

-Bottom line: Mild sensitivity in a root canal shouldn’t be ignored; when a root canal tooth feels sore, there is almost certainly a reason that, if left unaddressed, it is likely to worsen in time.
+Bottom line: Mild sensitivity after a root canal should not be ignored.
+When a root canal tooth continues to feel sore or becomes increasingly uncomfortable with pressure, there is almost always an underlying cause that, if left untreated, is likely to worsen over time.

 When a root canal tooth feels sore or you experience sensitivity in a tooth with a long-healed root canal, it’s best to consult an experienced dental professional.
 Contact Bloom Dental of Arlington to schedule your appointment today!